Iammukundbajpai/VacationMailBot/README.md

 ## Steps to run:
 1. Open postman or insomnia
-2. copy the project url provided above and use it as base url to run all the routes
+2. copy the project url provided above and use it as base url to run the routes

 ## Steps to install: